Pictured above: Fringetree (Chionanthus virginicus) by Lisa Roberts. Click on terms for botanical definitions. View post as a PDF.

-Also known as old man’s beard (or grancy graybeard in limited circles), fringetree is often overshadowed by dogwood, plum and other spring-flowering trees.
+Also known as Old man’s beard (or Grancy graybeard in limited circles), Fringetree (Chionanthus virginicus) is often overshadowed by dogwood, plum and other spring-flowering trees.
 But fringetree’s graceful tassled flowers put on an equally spectacular display.
 Each fragrant flower consists of four long, linear, ivory-colored petals.
 They are born in many loose, pendulous clusters that give the tree its “fringed” appearance, and typically appear in late spring when other trees are finishing blooming.
 Leaves are dark green, lanceolate to oval with pale undersides and entire margins.
 They are oppositely arranged.
 Fringetree will leaf out in late spring and drop its leaves in early fall.
 Fruits are fleshy, olive- or egg-shaped drupes that turn dark blue to purplish-black as they mature in summer and fall.
 They are born in dangling clusters.

 Fringetree occurs naturally in a variety of habitats including moist hammocks and sandy uplands.
 It attracts many pollinators, including bats.
 It is the larval host plant for several species of sphinx moths.
 Birds love the fruits.
 The fringetree is dioecious, which means both a male and female specimen are needed to ensure pollination and fruit.
 (Both the male and female trees will produce flowers, but only the female tree will produce fruit.)